samschott/maestral/README.md

 ## Warning:

 - Maestral is still in beta status.
-Even through highly unlikely, using it may potentially result in loss of data.
+Even though highly unlikely, using it may potentially result in loss of data.
 - Network drives and some external hard drives are not supported as locations for the Dropbox folder.